Introduction to PostgreSQL drop foreign key

-The following article provides an outline for PostgreSQL drop foreign key.
-PostgreSQL provides different types of keys to the user; basically, a foreign key is the one of the types of key in the PostgreSQL database.
-The foreign key is used to reference the table or column with the help of the primary key, and drop foreign key means we drop the foreign key from the table or columns.
-When we use a drop cascade in a statement, it means it will automatically delete all referenced rows from the table as this type of foreign key we called a dependent foreign key.
+The following article provides an outline for PostgreSQL to drop the foreign key.
+PostgreSQL provides different types of keys to the user; a foreign key is one of the types of keys in the PostgreSQL database.
+The foreign key is used to reference the table or column with the help of the primary key, and drop the foreign key means we drop the foreign key from the table or columns.
+When we use a drop cascade in a statement, it will automatically delete all referenced rows from the table, as this type of foreign key we call a dependent foreign key.
 Another way to drop foreign keys is to delete foreign keys, which does not depend on any other column or table.

 Syntax: